axelsimon/fabric-private-chaincode/README.md

 ###### Clang-format

 Some users may experience problems with clang-format.
-In particular, the error `command not found: clang-format` appears even after installing it via `apt-get install clang-format`.
+In particular, the error `command not found: clang-format` appears even after installing via `apt-get install clang-format`.
 See [here](https://askubuntu.com/questions/1034996/vim-clang-format-clang-format-is-not-found) for how to fix this.

-###### ERCC setup failurs
+###### ERCC setup failures

 If, e.g., running the integration tests executed when you run `make`, you get errors of following form: